A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \subsection{SVCs and FACTS Devices}

-SVC (Static Var Compensator) and STATCOM (Static Synchronous Compensator) are shunt devices in the FACTS family.
+SVC (static VAR compensator) and STATCOM (static synchronous compensator) are shunt devices in the FACTS family.
 SVCs based on thyristor technology appeared in the field during 1970s.
-STATCOMs based on GTOs (Gate Turn-off Thyristors) appeared in 1980s but with the help of high power IGBTs (Insulated Gate Bipolar Transistor) in 1990s became commercially available.
-Both SVC and STATCOM assist in increasing the maximum transfer capability of the power lines.
-This in turn helps with delaying the the need to building new power lines in face of ever growing power demand on the electric grid \cite{gandoman2018review}.
+STATCOMs based on GTOs (gate turn-off thyristors) appeared in 1980s, but with the help of high-power IGBTs (insulated gate bipolar transistor) in the 1990s, became commercially available.
+Both SVC and STATCOM assist in increasing the maximum transfer capability of power lines.
+This in turn helps with delaying the the need to build new power lines in face of ever-growing power demand on the electric grid \cite{gandoman2018review}.
 When the space in substations is a constraint.
-Furthermore, STATCOMs do not have capacitors like SVCs which comes with few advantages in terms of impact due to extreme temperatures.
+Furthermore, STATCOMs do not have capacitors like SVCs, which comes with a few advantages in terms of vulnerability to extreme temperatures.